Rajs1235/LavaInternship/README.md

     - **API Gateway**: Serves as the entry point for all frontend requests, routing them to appropriate Lambda functions.
     - **AWS Lambda Functions**:
       - **ResumeUpload Lambda**: Handles resume upload logic, validates and saves form details, and uploads the resume to S3.
-      - **ResumeProcess Lambda**: Processes resumes using AWS Textract and Comprehend, saves analyzed data to DynamoDB, and triggers notifications via SNS.
+      - **JobPosting Lambda**: Creates and stores new job listings.
-      - Additional Lambdas may handle data extraction from DynamoDB for API responses and other backend processes.
+      - **JobListing/CandidateData Lambdas**: Fetch and process data from DynamoDB for various API responses.
+      - **CreateReviewLink Lambda**: Generates a secure JWT, stores it in DynamoDB, and emails it to a reviewer (with CC) using `smtplib`.
+      - **ValidateReviewToken Lambda**: Verifies the JWT, checks its status in DynamoDB, and serves the candidate data for the review page.

 3. **AWS Services**:
     - **S3 Bucket**: Securely stores uploaded resumes.
-    - **DynamoDB**: Stores candidate information, resume metadata, and analysis results for efficient querying and management.
+    - **DynamoDB**: Stores candidate information, job postings, and review tokens.
-    - **SNS Topic**: Sends notifications to HR users when new resumes are uploaded or processed.
-    - **Textract**: Extracts text and metadata from resumes.
-    - **Comprehend**: Analyzes extracted text for insights and relevant information.
     - **Cognito**: Manages authentication and authorization for HR Portal access.
+    - **Secrets Manager**: Stores the JWT secret key.

 4. **Integration & Hosting**:
     - **AWS Amplify**: Provides frontend hosting, manages CI/CD pipelines, and integrates with backend AWS services for a unified development and deployment experience.

-This architecture ensures secure, scalable, and efficient handling of resume submissions, processing, and notifications for both candidates and HR professionals.

 ## AWS Backend Architecture